vuicoin-project/vuicash-bitcore/doc/gitian-building.md

 At this point you have two options, you can either use the automated script (found in [contrib/gitian-build.sh](/contrib/gitian-build.sh)) or you could manually do everything by following this guide.
 If you're using the automated script, then run it with the "--setup" command.
 Afterwards, run it with the "--build" command (example: "contrib/gitian-building.sh -b signer 0.13.0").
 Otherwise ignore this.

-Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the qtum repository under 'Fetch and create inputs' to install sources which require manual intervention.
+Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the vuicash repository under 'Fetch and create inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.